In this article...

 No, a child cannot decide where they live in Iowa in the event of a custody dispute.
-The courts will always be involved in a case where the parents (married or unmarried) of a child cannot decide on a proper placement arrangement.
+The courts will always be involved in a case where a child's parents (married or unmarried) cannot decide on a proper placement arrangement.
 A child under the age of 18 cannot make decisions related to child custody arrangements.

 There are several questions a judge must ask when determining the best placement for a child.
 These can include, but are not limited to: